python-trio/trio/docs/source/awesome-trio-libraries.rst

 * `asks <https://github.com/theelous3/asks>`__ - asks is an async requests-like http library
 * `trustme <https://github.com/python-trio/trustme>`__ - #1 quality TLS certs while you wait, for the discerning tester
 * `trio-websocket <https://github.com/HyperionGray/trio-websocket>`__ - This library implements the WebSocket protocol, striving for safety, correctness, and ergonomics.
+* `quart-trio <https://gitlab.com/pgjones/quart-trio/>`__ - `Quart <https://gitlab.com/pgjones/quart>`__ is a Python ASGI web microframework with the same API as Flask and Quart-Trio is an extension for Quart to support the Trio event loop.

 Database Libraries
 ------------------